 Sponsored by Higgins Insurance, this $1000.00 scholarship is awarded to a student who is receiving either didactic and/or clinical instruction in Atlantic Canada.
 The winner is picked at random from the pool of applicants.

-The 2023 CAMRT-ATL Student Scholarship is given to Madison MacDonald from the Dalhousie University Radiography Program!
+The 2023 CAMRT-ATL Student Scholarship is given to Ryleigh Doucette from the Radiography Program at University of New Brunswick / Horizon School of Radiography!